 Merchants National Bank, bank building in Winona, Minnesota, United States

-The building was designed in 1912 by William Gray Purcell, George Feick Jr., and George Grant Elmslie as a notable departure from the classical European styles that dominated American banking architecture at that time.
-It was added to the National Register of Historic Places in 1974 as part of the Winona Commercial Historic District.
+The building was designed in 1912 by William Gray Purcell, George Feick Jr., and George Grant Elmslie, who moved away from the classical European styles then common in American banking architecture.
+It was listed on the National Register of Historic Places in 1974 as part of the Winona Commercial Historic District.

 The community of curious travelers